flecsi/flecsi/config/sphinx/src/overview.rst

   Where appropriate we will annotate the documentation to identify the intended user audience.

-All users should should read the *User Guide* documentation and work through the tutorials, as these describe the runtime, control, execution, and data models that define the FLeCSI programming model.
+All users should read the *User Guide* documentation and work through the tutorials, as these describe the runtime, control, execution, and data models that define the FLeCSI programming model.
 Users who are interested in developing FleCSI specializations should